 My memories of my trip to Abu Dhabi seem like scenes from a dream.
 Random.
-As if thing to do in Abu Dhabi don’t fit together.
+As if things to do in Abu Dhabi don’t fit together.
 As if it doesn’t make sense to have all these scenes in one dream.
 How are they connected?

-Traveling for me is about being in the moment.
+Traveling, for me, is about being in the moment.
 Diving deep into the joy of existence.
 Wondering like a child with big open eyes about the magical beauty of this world.
 The diversity.
 The similarities.

 The more you’re fully in the moment, the more you will remember.